dwarvesf/playground/_memo/remove-unused-css-styles-from-bootstrap-using-purgecss.md

 ![](assets/remove-unused-css-styles-from-bootstrap-using-purgecss_50067f1125ee42d2d68068bd93443235_md5.webp)

 ## Introduction
 Reducing assets size is one of the most practical ways to speed up your web application.
-I have a simple use case, lets imagine your HTML file looks like this
+I have a simple use case, lets imagine your HTML file looks like this:

 ```javascript
 <!DOCTYPE html>